OpenEvalProject/evals/manuscripts/elife-70534/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01y2jtd41 Department of Biochemistry, University of Wisconsin–Madison Madison United States
+1. Department of Biochemistry, University of Wisconsin–Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-2. https://ror.org/01y2jtd41 Integrated Program in Biochemistry, University of Wisconsin–Madison Madison United States
+2. Integrated Program in Biochemistry, University of Wisconsin–Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-3. https://ror.org/01y2jtd41 Department of Chemistry, University of Wisconsin–Madison Madison United States
+3. Department of Chemistry, University of Wisconsin–Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-4. https://ror.org/04ywg3445 New England Biolabs Ipswich United States
+4. New England Biolabs Ipswich United States ([ROR:04ywg3445](https://ror.org/04ywg3445))

 † Corresponding author

 ## Abstract

 In eukaryotes, splice sites define the introns of pre-mRNAs and must be recognized and excised with nucleotide precision by the spliceosome to make the correct mRNA product.
 In one of the earliest steps of spliceosome assembly, the U1 small nuclear ribonucleoprotein (snRNP) recognizes the 5' splice site (5' SS) through a combination of base pairing, protein-RNA contacts, and interactions with other splicing factors.
-Previous studies investigating the mechanisms of 5' SS recognition have largely been done in vivo or in cellular extracts where the U1/5' SS interaction is difficult to deconvolute from the effects of trans -acting factors or RNA structure.
+Previous studies investigating the mechanisms of 5' SS recognition have largely been done in vivo or in cellular extracts where the U1/5' SS interaction is difficult to deconvolute from the effects of trans-acting factors or RNA structure.
 In this work we used colocalization single-molecule spectroscopy (CoSMoS) to elucidate the pathway of 5' SS selection by purified yeast U1 snRNP.
 We determined that U1 reversibly selects 5' SS in a sequence-dependent, two-step mechanism.
 A kinetic selection scheme enforces pairing at particular positions rather than overall duplex stability to achieve long-lived U1 binding.
 Our results provide a kinetic basis for how U1 may rapidly surveil nascent transcripts for 5' SS and preferentially accumulate at these sequences rather than on close cognates.

 ## Introduction